-Children and young people can work on a part-time basis.
-However, there are restrictions depending on their age; the number of hours they can work; and the type of employment.
+Children can work on a part-time basis but there are limits depending on age, the hours work; and the type of employment.

 The law allows a young person to be employed from the age of 14, but local authorities can permit a young person to be employed from 13.
 The law specifies the permitted hours and types of employment and makes it essential for employers to obtain a work permit for school age employees.
 It includes the rights of the employee and the responsibilities of the employer.

 Children working without a permit may not be covered by any form of insurance, regardless of the policies that the employer has in force.
 Employers who breach this legislation can face fines of up to £1,000.
-Read the management of health and safety at work regulations [1Mb] document for more information.
+Read the management of health and safety at work regulations (pdf / 2 MB) document for more information.

-Read the child employment leaflet [101kb] and child employment guidelines [46kb] for more information, or to apply for a work permit, complete the employment permit application form [175kb].
+Read the child employment leaflet (pdf / 101 KB) and child employment guidelines (pdf / 46 KB) for more information, or to apply for a work permit, complete the employment permit application form (docx / 138 KB).

 Children in entertainment

 Our policy regarding the issuing of performance licences has recently been under review.
 An enhanced scheme has been agreed, part of which allows us to turn around performance licence applications which reach us with between three and nine working days notice.